The fact that you arrived on this page could only mean a few things.

 Eventually, you will run out of people to talk to, or worse, people would stay away from you.

-For a business platform such as NeoLife to work, you need to have people and grow your team to get a bigger share of the pie.
+For NeoLife to work, you need to have people and grow your team to get a bigger share of the pie.

 I learned this truth the hard way.

-To the point that I am about to quit my network marketing business and I am confident I would have if I weren’t able to stumble upon this fantastic strategy that has been the ace up my sleeve to get where I am today. (with zero rejection)
+To the point that I am about to quit my network marketing business, but if it wasn't for this strategy I wouldn't have been able to get to where I am today.

 Having the Wrong kind of Mentality

-Let’s all keep it real here guys, the fact that you want to join an MLM company such as NeoLife is probably influenced (just a little) by the fact that you are promised to earn huge amount of money with less effort.
+Let’s all keep it real here guys, the fact that you want to join NeoLife is probably influenced (just a little) by the fact that you are promised to earn huge amount of money with less effort.

 Don’t get me wrong, the Law of Leverage is legit, but its effectiveness comes with the proper mindset.